Elective monarchy: Oceania

-In 1858, several central Māori tribes of the North Island of New Zealand elected Pōtatau Te Wherowhero as their monarch.
-The Tainui tribal elders have continued this tradition and the Kiingitanga movement alive to the present.
-The present Māori King (i.e. monarch of the Kiingitanga movement, not of all Māori) is Tūheitia Potatau Te Wherowhero VII, eldest son of the previous Māori monarch Te Arikinui Dame Te Atairangikaahu.
-He was sworn in on 21 August 2006 on the day of his mother's funeral.
-While in principal the position is not hereditary, in practice every Māori monarch thus far has been the heir of the previous monarch.
+Several Māori tribes of the central North Island of New Zealand elected Pōtatau Te Wherowhero as their monarch in 1858.
+The Māori King movement or Kiingitanga has continued to the present.
+The current Māori monarch (i.e. monarch of the Kiingitanga movement, not of all Māori) is Kuīni (Queen) Nga wai hono i te po.
+While in principle the position is not hereditary, in practice every Māori monarch thus far has been a child of the previous monarch.

 The Hawaiian Kingdom could be considered a de facto example.
 From 1864 until the monarchy was overthrown in 1893, it was constitutionally a hereditary monarchy utilizing male-preference primogeniture.
 However, the Constitutions of 1864 and 1887, and the draft constitution of 1893, all provided that, in the event of the extinction of the royal line, the Legislature would elect a "native aliʻi" as the new monarch and stirps of a new dynasty.
 In practice, however, during the entire time from 1864 until the abolition of the monarchy, the throne was never passed from parent to child, as every Hawaiian monarch who reigned during that period died without leaving issue.
 Following the 1872 death of King Kamehameha V, a non-binding referendum was held, in which William Charles Lunalilo won; he was subsequently elected king by the legislature in 1873.
 King Kalākaua was elected by the legislature in 1874, after Lunalilo's death.
 However, when Kalākaua died in 1891, the crown demised to the collateral line of his sister, Queen Liliʻuokalani.
 Prior to 1864, the Hawaiian King-in-Council appointed the heir to the Hawaiian throne.

 The Americas

-Mexico

-The Tlatoanimeh of the Aztec Empire were chosen by a council of elders, nobles, and priests.
-He would be selected from a pool of four candidates.

-Costa Rica

-The mánkeme (king) of the Kingdom of Nicoya was elected by a council of elders known as the monéxico.

-Chile and Argentina

-French explorer Orélie-Antoine de Tounens claimed to be elected by the Mapuche to be the Great Toqui, Supreme Chieftain of the Mapuches, possibly in the belief that their cause might be better served with a European acting on their behalf.
-He later proclaimed himself as the King of Araucanía and Patagonia.